 Erik is five and enters Kindergarten this year, so choosing a homeschool math program was on my to do list.
 Alpha Omega Publications gave us the chance to try their LIFEPAC Kindergarten Math Kit in exchange for a review, so that relieved me of having to shop around!

-LIFEPAC’s full-color, worktext curriculum is based on the principle of mastery learning, in which students truly master the context and skills of one unit before progressing to the next.
-With Math LIFEPAC’s math curriculum uses repetition, drill and application to encourage mastery of basic arithmetic skills.
+LIFEPAC’s full-color, worktext curriculum is based on the principle of mastery learning, in which students truly grasp the context and skills of one unit before progressing to the next.
+LIFEPAC’s math curriculum uses repetition, drill and application to encourage mastery of basic arithmetic skills.

 Erik was immediately drawn to the full-color workbook pages and cute illustrations; he wanted to sit down right away and work on some lessons (even though it was only July!).